Kau5h1K/Kau5h1K.github.io/about/index.md

 >“Numbers have an important story to tell.
 They rely on you to give them a voice.” - Stephen Few

 ---
-The human mind is a powerful place, and in the grand scheme of things that revolve around Data science, there are few simple things that fascinate me the most:
-- The ingenuity of problem statement.
-- The flexibility to hunt for answers.
-- The revelation of insight and logic buried deep inside the data.
-- The logic, oh, the absolute logic, so much more rational, genuine and complex than I ever thought of.
-- and finally the renewal of thought that promotes inductive chain learning, which exposes me to new concepts that help in solving previously inaccessible problems.

-My name is **Kaushik Nishtala** and well, to put it short I'd like to call myself a math geek.
+Hi peeps, my name is **Kaushik Nishtala** and well, to put it short I'd like to call myself a math geek.
 But when you get right down to it, I'm much more:
 - an avid reader
 - **love** to travel
 - enjoy a fair amount of music, art and wildlife photography